Petrov type I Condition and Dual Fluid Dynamics: Conclusion and Discussion

-As the dual fluid constructed in Appendix \ref{AB} is reduced from the relativistic hydrodynamics, while the Petrov type $I$ condition singles out a preferred time coordinate and thus breaks Lorentz invariance of the hypersurface~\cite{Lysov:2011xx}.
-Thus, it might be not surprised that the ``Petrov type $I$ fluid'' does not match the boosted fluid at higher order.
-In this sense it would be interesting to construct the non-relativistic hydrodynamics of this special higher order fluid directly, with the corresponding non-linear gravitational solutions.
-Choosing a different frame instead of (\ref{frame}) or changing the boundary condition of the hypersurface to see their effects at higher orders, and generalizing to other bulk geometries would be interesting for further works.
+As the dual fluid constructed in Appendix \ref{AB} is reduced from the relativistic hydrodynamics, while the Petrov type \I condition singles out a preferred time coordinate and thus breaks Lorentz invariance of the hypersurface~\cite{Lysov:2011xx}, it might be not surprised that the ``Petrov type \I fluid'' does not match the boosted fluid at higher orders.
+In this sense it would be interesting to construct the non-relativistic hydrodynamics of this special higher order fluid directly, with the corresponding non-linear gravitational solution.
+In addition, note that the Petrov type \I condition (\ref{petrovij}) looks different depending on choice of frame.
+In this sense it should be instructive to consider a different frame instead of (\ref{frame}), such as $m_i=h_i,\sqrt{2}\ell =u-n,\sqrt{2}k =-u-n$, where $u$ is the fluid velocity and $h_i$ (with $i=1,...,p$) are the spatial basses orthogonal to both $u$ and $n$.\,\footnote{We are grateful to the referee's valuable suggestions on this point.
+In fact this frame has been used in an ongoing work for the dual relativistic fluid~\cite{Cai:2014ywa}.} In general, these basses can be written as